 - Developing a comparative construction/theory of corruption

-In seeking to answer empirical questions, I gravitate toward two main methodological approaches:
+In seeking to answer empirical questions, I gravitate toward a few main methodological approaches:

 - Geospatial analysis, which allows me to visualize and model the spatial impact of social incidents on one another, as well as to derive a stronger understanding of how geography drives political outcomes.

 - Quantitative analysis, including parametric and non-parametric statistical analysis in both frequentist and Bayesian approaches.

 - Experimental methods, which I find to be useful in deriving and testing initial suppositions about behaviors in response to certain stimuli.
 I see experiments as a crucial first step in testing whether we are asking the right questions.

 - Field research and interviews, which provide both exploratory and confirmatory information in the form of thick context and process-tracing.